Galaxy power spectrum and biasing results from the LOFAR Two-metre Sky Survey (first data release)

 \section{Introduction}

 Our present understanding of the origin and evolution of the Universe is based on the Lambda cold dark matter ($\Lambda$CDM) cosmology.
-The matter density of the Universe is dominated by the CDM, whose gravitational evolution results in a population of virialized dark matter halos of different masses \citep{Press:1974,Scherrer:1991,Navarro:1997,Ma:2000,Seljak:2000,Scoccimarro:2001,Cooray:2002}.
-The formation of galaxies occurs inside these dark matter halos and the host halo mass and its evolution roughly determines the evolution and type \citep{Girelli:2020} of galaxy residing inside.
-In general, the radio-loud galaxy's active galactic nuclei (AGNs) are found to reside in more massive halos than optical AGNs \citep{Mandelbaum:2008,Wilman:2008}.
-That being so, the visible and radio observations sample quite a different set of galaxies (halos).
-Most bright galaxies (in visible) are undetectable at radio wavelengths, and most strong radio sources are optically faint or invisible.
-The radio surveys are towards the higher end of the halo mass range as compared with visible/IR observation and thus are essential and complement best the existing and upcoming visible/IR galaxy surveys \citep{Kauffmann:2003,Best:2005,Mandelbaum:2009,Best:2014,Adi:2015nb,Krumpe:2018,Hale:2018,Alonso:2020jcy,Lan:2021,Wolf:2021}.
+In this model, the matter density of the Universe is dominated by cold dark matter, whose gravitational evolution results in a population of virialized dark matter halos of different masses \citep{Press:1974,Scherrer:1991,Navarro:1997,Ma:2000,Seljak:2000,Scoccimarro:2001,Cooray:2002}.
+The formation of galaxies occurs inside these dark matter halos, and the host halo mass and its evolution correlates with the evolution and type \citep{Girelli:2020} of galaxy residing inside.
+In general, radio-loud galaxies' active galactic nuclei (AGNs) are found to reside in more massive halos than optical AGNs \citep{Mandelbaum:2008,Wilman:2008}.
+That being so, the optical and radio observations sample quite a different set of galaxies (halos).
+Most galaxies which are bright at optical wavelengths are undetectable at radio wavelengths, and strong radio sources are often optically faint or invisible.
+The radio surveys sample the higher end of the halo mass range as compared with optical observations, and thus complement existing and upcoming visible/IR galaxy surveys \citep{Kauffmann:2003,Best:2005,Mandelbaum:2009,Best:2014,Adi:2015nb,Krumpe:2018,Hale:2018,Alonso:2020jcy,Lan:2021,Wolf:2021}.